Amin7410/Amin7410/README.md

 Hello!

-I'm Amin, a computer science student based in Viet Nam, currently preparing for QC roles.
+I'm Amin, a Information Technology student based in Viet Nam.

 I have a solid understanding of software fundamentals and focus more on analytical thinking, system understanding, and problem analysis than on fast coding.